ahuh/docker-torrent-factory/pyphotorg/README.md

 SCHEDULE_CRON            | `0 2 * * sun` | Schedule for job execution in format `min hour day_of_month month day_of_week`.
 See http://en.wikipedia.org/wiki/Cron for details
 DEDUP_STORAGE_PATH       | | Storage directory containing photo / videos files to process, during deduplication operation DEDUP_BACKUP_PATH        | | Backup directory to use, during deduplication operation.
 Each duplicate file removed is backed-up in this directory (with the same directory structure as the original).
 An Excel report is alse generated here at each execution (if duplicate files detected)
-DEDUP_DIR_ORDER_XX       | | Multiple variables supported (XX=01, 02, etc).
+DEDUP_DIR_ORDER_XX       | | OPTIONAL - Multiple variables supported (XX=01, 02, etc).
 Directory priority orders for duplicate removal (remove duplicates from highest to lowest number)
+DEDUP_DIR_PATH_FILTER    | | OPTIONAL - Directories containing this string are filtered to prevent deduplication.
+E.g. "/.@__thumb" for QNAP NAS thumbnails generated automatically
 ORG_INCOMING_PATH_XX     | | Multiple variables supported (XX=01, 02, etc).
 List of incoming directory (source) for move / organize operation.
 Each value is coupled with the corresponding storage directory value (same XX index).
 If no variable used: the storage dir is used as source and target ('in-place' organize)
 ORG_STORAGE_PATH_XX      | | Multiple variables supported (XX=01, 02, etc).
 List of storage directory (target) for move / organize operation.
 Each value is coupled with the corresponding incoming directory value (same XX index)
 ORG_TIMESTAMP_TAGS       | `FileModifyDate,CreationDate,`<br />`CreateDate,DateTimeOriginal` | List of metadata to use in reverse order of priority for path / filename insertion, during move / organize operation.
 See documentation here: https://exiftool.org/filename.html#ex12